Podlite - a lightweight markup language

 This creates a lexically scoped Podlite macro that can be invoked during document generation by placing the identifier (i.e. the first argument of the alias) in an A<> markup code.
 This markup code is then replaced by the text returned by new macro.

-The replacement text returned by the alias macro begins at the first non-whitespace character after the alias's identifier, and continues to the end of the line.
-You can extend the replacement text over multiple lines by starting the following line(s) with an = (at the same level of indentation as the =alias directive itself) followed by at least one whitespace.
-Each addition line of replacement text uses the original line's (virtual) left margin, as specified by the indentation of the replacement text on the =alias line.
+The replacement text returned by the alias macro begins at the first non-whitespace character after the alias's identifier and continues to the end of the line.
+The replacement text can extend over multiple lines by starting each following line with an = (at the same level of indentation as the =alias directive itself) followed by at least one whitespace.
+Each additional line uses the original line's (virtual) left margin, as specified by the indentation of the replacement text on the =alias line.

 For example: